mamishere/The-TBM-Tunneling-Process-Simulation-Modeling/README.md

 ## Tools and Methods

 <p align="justify">
-- **Simulation Software:** Arena
+<strong>Simulation Software:</strong> Arena
-- **Modeling Approach:** Discrete Event Simulation (DES) was used to model the TBM tunneling process.
+<strong>Modeling Approach:</strong> Discrete Event Simulation (DES) was used to model the TBM tunneling process.
 This approach allows for the simulation of complex interactions and events that occur during tunneling operations.
 </p>

 <p align="center">